storj-archived/storj-bounty-program/bounty-details.rst

 * full name
 * any social media/website links
 * proposal that is 3-5 sentences long
-* links to any previous written material you've accomplished
+* links to any previous written material you've done

 .. note:: Please do not submit your blog post without approval of your proposal or abstract.